-- Electric toothbrushes often have two speed settings, and you may find the slower speed easier to begin with.
+- Some electric toothbrushes have two or more speed settings, and you may find a slower speed easier to begin with.

 - Some people find their gag reflex is worse at certain times of the day, especially in the morning.
 Choose a time that works best for you.

-- The gag reflex may be due to a medical problem – if you suspect this, seeing a medical doctor would be a good idea.
+- The gag reflex may be due to a medical problem – if you suspect this might be the case, seeing your GP would be a good idea.

 - Sometimes a single event in the past can cause gagging, and simply discovering the cause has helped some people.